Hiroshi Yoshida: Biography

 At the age of 73, Yoshida took his last sketching trip to Izu and Nagaoka and painted his last works The Sea of Western Izu and The Mountains of Izu.
-He became sick on the trip and returned to Tokyo where he died April 5, 1950 at his home.
+He became sick on the trip and returned to Tokyo where he died on April 5, 1950, at his home.
+From 1930 until his death in 1950 he produced about 250 woodblock prints.
 His tomb is in the grounds of the Ryuun-in, in Koishikawa, Tokyo.